 Ian McEwan sits high up on my long list of favourite contemporary authors.
-Enduring Love was the second book of his that I had read many years ago.
+Enduring Loveopens a new window was the second book of his that I had read many years ago.
 When I was putting together this post I instantly thought of Enduring Love, one of the most disturbing and yet fascinating books on obsessive love, fate, and on how the extremes of a man’s delusions can lead to the destruction of lives.

 The novel starts off with probably one of the most memorable beginnings of any book I have read.
 It begins with a freak accident involving a hot-air balloon in the middle of an English field with two witnesses, Joe Rose and his girlfriend, Clarissa.
 This event sparks a chain of events that come to haunt and menace Joe Rose, namely in the form of a man, Jed Parry, one of the persons who was involved in the incident on that day.
 Jed, inexplicably, sees the chance meeting between him and Joe as divinely fated, and proceeds to stalk Joe with the intention of bringing him to God.
 The stalking becomes more and more intense.
 As the plot takes you through the perceptions of both victim and pursuer, you start to question the stalker’s true feelings.
 Is he merely lonely, in love with Joe, insane or just a zealous religious fanatic?
 McEwan’s concise, yet cinematic writing describes the horrific events and misperceptions that unfold in a way that made it impossible for me to put this book down.